Khuanwara/Metagenomic-Binning/README.md

 ```
 # Required File Formats
 1. Contig File

-Contig file from metaSPAdes tool containing the genomes in following format.
+The contig file from the metaSPAdes tool contains the genomes in the following format.
 ```
 >NODE_509_length_56_cov_70.000000
 AAGGCTCTTCAGGAATAAGAGTGTAACCACCTGAAACCAACACCCCGATTCCCGGG